 Exhibit No. Description of Exhibit 2.1 Agreement and Plan of Merger and Reorganization dated September 27, 2007, by and among the Company, Biopath Acquisition Corp., a Utah corporation and wholly owned subsidiary of the registrant, and Bio-Path, Inc., a Utah corporation (incorporated by reference to Exhibit 2.1 to the Company's Current Report on Form 8-K filed on September 27, 2007).
 3.1 Certificate of Incorporation (incorporated by reference to Exhibit 3.3 to the Company's Current Report on Form 8-K filed on January 6, 2015).
 3.2 Certificate of Amendment to the Certificate of Incorporation of Bio-Path Holdings, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed on February 9, 2018).
 3.3 First Amended and Restated Bylaws (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed on June 7, 2017).
-3.4 Certificate of Amendment to the Certificate of Incorporation of Bio-Path Holdings, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed on January 16, 2019). $\frac{10.1^{}}{31^{}}$ Second Amendment to Bio-Path Holdings, Inc. 2017 Stock Incentive Plan.
+3.4 Certificate of Amendment to the Certificate of Incorporation of Bio-Path Holdings, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed on January 16, 2019).
+10.1 At-The-Market Offering Agreement, by and between Bio-Path Holdings, Inc. and H.C.
+Wainwright & Co., LLC, dated July 13, 2020 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed on July 14, 2020).
 31 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Exchange Act Rules 13a-14 and 15d-14, as adopted pursuant to Section 302 Sarbanes Oxley Act of 2002.
 32 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 18 U.S.C.
-Section 1350, as adopted 101 D 104 pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-Filed herewith.
+\ Filed herewith.

-Furnished herewith.
+\\ Furnished herewith.